rahuls98/AudioML/Music key detection/README.md

 Dataset : The Million song subset
 The corresponding Python code available on the website was used to convert the data into a suitable format to work with.

+Issue : Array being stored as string, resulting in truncation of data.